mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/optional_permissions/index.md

 ### Optional-only permissions

 Optional permissions are generally available for use in the [`permissions`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#api_permissions) key so they can be requested at install time.
-However, browsers support the concept of optional-only permissions, permissions that can only be requested at runtime using the {{webextapiref("permissions.request()")}} API.
+However, some browsers support the concept of optional-only permissions, permissions that can only be requested at runtime using the {{webextapiref("permissions.request()")}} API.
 In addition, optional-only permissions must be requested individually and alone through the {{webextapiref("permissions.request()")}} API.

 > [!NOTE]
-> No optional-only permissions were generally available at the time of writing, November 2024.
+> No optional-only permissions were generally available at the time of writing, December 2024.

 ## Examples